conoro/ytpodders/README.md

 * In "Choose an API" Click the Dropbox API option
 * In "Choose the type of access you need" click App Folder
 * In "Name your App", enter YTPodders
-* In redirect URL enter TODO TODO
 * Click "Create App"
 * Note the App Key
-* Click "Show" on App Secret and note it
+* Click "Show" on App Secret and note it too
+* In redirect URL enter http://127.0.0.1:7000 and/or whatever server URL you'll be using
 * Download, install and configure [Go](http://www.golang.org/)
 * On your Web Server (even local server) Download the [ytpodders source code](https://github.com/conoro/ytpodders) via git clone or [zip download](https://github.com/conoro/ytpodders/archive/master.zip) into $GOPATH/src/github.com/conoro/ytpodders
+* Rename server_conf_example.json to server_conf.json
+* Edit server_conf.json and insert the values for App Key and Secret
+* Set serverurl.
+Use http://127.0.0.1:7000 if running locally
+* Set serverport if running behind something like Caddy or NGINX
+* Change oauthstatestring to something random
 * go build github.com/conoro/ytpodders to create the ytpodders binary
 * go server
-* You can now browse to http://url_of_your_server to get an access token.
+* You can now browse to http://url_of_your_server and follow the auth flow to get a token.
 Note it down

 ### Client
-* Download conf.json, YTPodders binary, youtube-dl, ffmpeg and ffprobe binaries as [one download here]().
+* Download YTPodders binary, youtube-dl, ffmpeg and ffprobe binaries as [one download here]().
 * On your client machine download the [ytpodders source code](https://github.com/conoro/ytpodders) via git clone or [zip download](https://github.com/conoro/ytpodders/archive/master.zip) into $GOPATH/src/github.com/conoro/ytpodders
 * go build github.com/conoro/ytpodders to create the ytpodders binary
 * The rest of the steps are the same as the End-User ones.